helloitsurdvq/VDT2024project/README.md

 ![img](https://raw.githubusercontent.com/helloitsurdvq/VDT2024project/main/assets/9.1.2_security_haproxy_api.jpg)
 ### Authentication
-All the works is located in [api repository](https://github.com/helloitsurdvq/VDT2024-api)
+All the works is located in [api repository](https://github.com/helloitsurdvq/VDT2024-api).

+The documentation for this issue can be found [here](https://github.com/helloitsurdvq/VDT2024-api/blob/main/authentication.md).

 HTTP Response results when using postman to call URLs when not passing authentication (without jwt):